aarol/wc-dfa-zig/README.md

-# wc in Zig
+# wc-dfa-zig

-A highly optimized `wc` implementation in Zig, 3-6x faster than GNU `wc`.
+A highly optimized `wc` implementation in Zig, 4-16x faster than GNU `wc`.
+It achieves this by using a finite-state machine to process UTF-8 text byte-by-byte at constant speed without branching, and by implementing data parallelism to distribute the work across multiple CPU cores.

-This is not intended as a replacement for the GNU or BSD `wc` program.
-For example, `--max-line-length`, which prints the maximum display width, is not implemented.
+This is not intended as a complete replacement for the GNU or BSD `wc` programs.
+For example, the `--max-line-length` flag is not implemented.
+Additionally, it only supports ASCII and UTF-8 text, not UTF-16 or UTF-32.

-Instead, this is intended as a demonstration of how to implement a high-performance `wc` program using finite-state machines and data parallelism.
+If you find yourself needing to count the number of words in gigabytes of UTF-8 text, this program may be of use to you.
+Otherwise, it is just a fun exercise in optimization.

 This program is built on [Robert Graham's wc2](https://github.com/robertdavidgraham/wc2/) program.
 It uses a finite-state-machine which processes UTF-8 text byte-by-byte at constant speed without any branching.